Radim Nyč

-Radim Nyč (born 11 April 1966 in Liberec) is a former Czech cross-country skier who raced from 1988 to 1994.
+Radim Nyč (born 11 April 1966) is a Czech former cross-country skier who competed from 1988 to 1994.
 He earned a bronze medal in the 4 × 10 km relay at the 1988 Winter Olympics in Calgary while his best individual Winter Olympics finish was a sixth in the 50 km event in 1992.

 Nyč also won a bronze medal in the 4 × 10 km relay at the 1989 FIS Nordic World Ski Championships.
 His best individual finish at the World Championships was a 13th in the 15 km event at those same championships.

 Nyč's best career World Cup finish was sixth in 1991 in Canada.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).